 - Low operating cost.

 - Renewable source of energy.

-- Also used in flood control and in irrigation.
+- They are also used for flood control and irrigation.

 - Capital cost is high.